Berea-College-CSC-226/p01-final-project-fairooz-rafael/README.md

 After running the program in PyCharm, a window will open saying it's a Company inventory App with option of user type: Customer or Company.
 Then in the next slide,
 if you select "Customer" : You can see a list of products, add products to your cart, check your cart, change quantities, and make a purchase. if you select "Company" : Log in with username "admin" and password "1234" to see the company dashboard.
 You can view the inventory, check total earnings, and see a pie chart of expenses & revenue.
+Also, you can create new products that will be updated in both interfaces.
 And you can use the buttons on each screen to move between pages.

 ### Errors and Constraints